joseschmidt/cookbook-bootstrap/README.md

 - `sudo` (for `bootstrap::rhel`)

 ### Platforms
-The following platforms are supported and tested under test kitchen:
+The following platforms are supported and tested under Test Kitchen:

 - CentosOS 5.10, 6.5

 Other RHEL family distributions are assumed to work.
+See [TESTING](TESTING.md) for information about running tests in Opscode's Test Kitchen.

 Attributes